 Click on the link highlighted in red.
 This will show the name of your EMI scheme as you registered it before.

 3. Then, select the tax year you wish to create a notification for and click ‘Next’:

 4. Please now enter the date your options were granted.
-You will find this on SeedLegals under Option Holders and this is also known as the Issue Date.
+You will find this date in each individual Option Agreement as the date the company signed the agreement.

 5. Once you are on the following page, click ‘No’ on the first questions if these are new EMI options, and ‘Yes’ on the second question.
 Then click ‘Next’: